yhegab/helloyoussef.net/public/blog/negotiating.md

 ### tl;dr:

+I had the following offers in hand:

+* Robinhood (Menlo Park) at around 230k
+* Microsoft (Redmond) at around 184k
+* Google (Chicago) at around 155k

+I used those offers to negotiate as follows:

 1. I used Robinhood (~230k) to negotiate Google from ~155k to ~184k
 1. I used Robinhood (~230k) and Google (~184k) to negotiate Microsoft from ~184k to ~220k
 1. I used Microsoft (~220k) to negotiate Google from ~184k to ~199k